• Skip to primary navigation

 Important Costa Rica Travel Information

 Costa Rica uses 110 V (same as United States and Canada) and uses the metric system.
+Driving is on the right side of the road (like US and Canada).

 Climate

-Being 8-12 degrees above the equator, Costa Rica experiences tropical climate meaning it has two seasons: dry and rainy.
-Dry season is typically end of December – end of April.
-Rainy season is typically May – November.
 Average day time and night time temperatures don’t change much throughout the year but there are over 25 micro climates.

 Read more about Costa Rica weather, micro-climates and forecasts and what to pack for Costa Rica here.